 By integrating these innovative solutions, the project not only addresses the immediate needs of the viaducts but also sets a benchmark for future rehabilitation efforts, ensuring that the Friddizza viaducts continue to serve as vital arteries on the A2 Mediterranean Motorway for years to come.

-+++ What is Allplan Bridge? - A powerful parametric BIM solution for bridge engineers, combining all phases of bridge design from highly detailed model creation, including prestressing tendons, to the integration of the construction process, structural analysis with code-based design, and drawing production, in one solution.
++++ What is ALLPLAN Bridge? - A powerful parametric BIM solution for bridge engineers, combining all phases of bridge design from highly detailed model creation, including prestressing tendons, to the integration of the construction process, structural analysis with code-based design, and drawing production, in one solution.
 You can find more information here. +++